 To create a xeriscape, plant slow-growing, drought-tolerant, native plants that need little or no watering.
 Here are our guidelines for planning a xeriscape, with a focus on saving money from start to finish:

-- Protect the soil with mulch.
-Mulching or covering the soil helps to conserve water, as well as fight pests and weeds.
-Most major metropolitan areas have many sources of free or low-cost compost or mulch.
-Check local government websites, recycling centers, Craigslist, landfills, zoos, landscape companies or orchards for mulching materials.
+Protect the soil with mulch.
+Mulch or cover the soil to conserve water, as well as fight pests and weeds.
+Most major metropolitan areas have sources of free or low-cost compost or mulch.
+For sources, check local government websites, recycling centers, Craigslist, landfills, zoos, landscape companies or orchards.
 Ask neighbors who have lots of trees or grass if you can help trim and remove their yard waste in exchange for some of the material.
 Ask local cafés for coffee grounds.
-Recycled cardboard and newspaper are also suitable mulching material when topped with a layer of organic mulch.
-If there are lots of rocks in your soil, collect them to use as mulch in areas such as under eaves, along patios and driveways, or as an attractive dry river bed in the landscape.
+Cardboard and newspaper are suitable mulching materials, if topped with a layer of organic material.
+If there are lots of rocks in your soil, collect and use them as mulch under eaves, along patios and driveways, or as an attractive dry river bed in the landscape.
 Read All About Garden Mulches from Better Homes and Gardens and Mulching for Beginners from Organic Gardening.

 The following resources provide additional information about the concept of xeriscaping in different climates throughout the United States:

 - Xeriscaping: Creative Landscaping from Colorado State University